-Netanyahu hails US-Israel ties amid criticism over Trump's Jerusalem decision
+Jordan's King joins criticism over Trump's Jerusalem decision

-While there are challenges, Israel has an "irreplaceable alliance" with the United States that is "very strong," said Netanyahu, in a speech at the Jerusalem Post Diplomatic Conference that was largely focused on the threat posed by Iran to Israel and the world.

-However, Netanyahu -- who has voiced his support for the move -- made no direct reference to the US' controversial decision on Jerusalem.
+Erdogan warned that a wrong step taken in Jerusalem would cause a reaction across the Islamic world that could destroy the foundations for peace.
+Turkey shares the "sensitivity and the same candor with Jordan in terms of protecting the sanctity of Jerusalem and her historical status," he said.

+Regarding Trump, Erdogan said, "No one person's personal ambitions should be allowed to alter the fates of billions of people.
+Any such move would only embolden terrorist organizations."

-The Trump administration on Tuesday cast the landmark step, which Trump will announce Wednesday at 1 p.m.
-ET, as a "recognition of reality" that Jerusalem has long been the seat of the Israeli government.
-Officials stressed that the decision would have no impact on the boundaries of future Israeli and Palestinian states as negotiated under a final status agreement.
+The Trump administration cast the landmark step as a "recognition of reality" that Jerusalem has long been the seat of the Israeli government.
+In announcing the move Wednesday, Trump stressed that the decision would have no impact on the boundaries of future Israeli and Palestinian states as negotiated under a final status agreement.

-Leaders in the Arab world and elsewhere have strongly opposed the move, saying it risks fueling instability in the region and kills off hopes of a future peace deal between the Israelis and Palestinians.
+Israel's government welcomed the controversial move, although Prime Minister Benjamin Netanyahu did not refer to it directly in a speech Wednesday, instead hailing the strength of US-Israeli ties.

+While there are challenges, Israel has an "irreplaceable alliance" with the United States that is "very strong," Netanyahu said in an address at the Jerusalem Post Diplomatic Conference.

-Palestinian factions have already called for three "days of rage" in protest and the US State Department has issued a travel warning for the West Bank and Jerusalem's Old City.
+Palestinian factions called for three "days of rage" in protest, and the US State Department has issued a travel warning for the West Bank and Jerusalem's Old City.

-"It means the death knell of any peace process," said Hanan Ashrawi, an Executive Committee member of the Palestine Liberation Organization, who appeared on CNN's New Day.
+"It means the death knell of any peace process," said Hanan Ashrawi, an executive committee member of the Palestine Liberation Organization.

-She railed against President Trump for provoking religious feelings.
+She railed against Trump for provoking religious feelings.

-"He has disqualified the US sadly from any and all peacemaking and at the same time he has given all extremists and nuts all over the world who are ready to commit acts of violence a perfect excuse."
+"He has disqualified the US sadly from any and all peacemaking, and at the same time he has given all extremists and nuts all over the world who are ready to commit acts of violence a perfect excuse."

+Palestinian Authority President Mahmoud Abbas was scheduled to address the Palestinian people in response to Trump's move.

-The announcement would move Trump one step closer to fulfilling his campaign pledge to relocate the US embassy to Jerusalem -- a move long sought by Israel, but set aside by previous US presidents due to regional security concerns and the fact the international community had agreed that Jerusalem's status would be resolved as part of a negotiated agreement between Israelis and Palestinians.
+The announcement moves Trump one step closer to fulfilling his campaign pledge to relocate the US Embassy to Jerusalem -- a move long sought by Israel, but set aside by previous US presidents due to regional security concerns and because the international community had agreed that Jerusalem's status would be resolved as part of a negotiated agreement between Israelis and Palestinians.
 Both sides claim the holy city as their capital.

-No countries currently have their embassy in Jerusalem.
+No countries have embassies in Jerusalem.

 Turkey: 'It will bring chaos'

-Ahead of his announcement, Trump spoke Tuesday to Palestinian President Mahmoud Abbas, Egypt's Abdel Fattah el-Sisi, Saudi Arabia's King Salman and Jordan's King Abdullah.
+Ahead of his announcement, Trump spoke Tuesday to Abbas, King Abdullah, Egypt's Abdel Fattah el-Sisi and Saudi Arabia's King Salman.

-The conversations prompted statements from each leader's country opposing the plan, warning that it will undermine regional stability and scuttle any hopes of peace for the foreseeable future.
+Those conversations prompted regional statements opposing the plan, warning it will undermine stability and scuttle any hopes of peace for the foreseeable future.

-Turkish Foreign Minister Mevlut Cavusoglu similarly condemned the move ahead of a meeting Wednesday with US Secretary of State Rex Tillerson in Brussels.

-"This would be a big mistake.
-It will bring chaos to the region, not stability and peace," Cavusoglu said.
-"Turkey's stance is clear.
-It is not only the Muslim world that is against it, it is the whole world.
-I told this to Tillerson before, I will repeat it."

-A day earlier, Turkish President Recep Tayyip Erdogan said the reported plan for US recognition of Jerusalem as Israel's capital, in whole or in part, would be a "red line for Turkey" and could lead to Ankara cutting diplomatic ties with Israel.

-Iran's Supreme Leader, Ayatollah Ali Khamenei, took to his official Twitter account saying the US decision was made "out of despair and debility."
+Iran's Supreme Leader, Ayatollah Ali Khamenei, posted on his official Twitter account that the US decision was made "out of despair and debility."

 "On issue of #Palestine their hands are tied and they can't achieve their goals," he tweeted.
 "Palestine will be free.
 Palestinian nation will achieve victory."